 In real estate, logos tend to be the first thing people notice.
 In the minds of consumers, your real estate company logo must be professional, yet unique.
 It must also fit in well with your company brand.

 It’s not as hard as it sounds.
 It takes some marketing awareness and a little imagination.
-Here are a few ways to create real estate logos
+The following are some good things to consider when you create real estate logos:

 Smart designs use distinctive patterns to represent old ideas.
 Geometric arrays of rectangles, triangles, pyramids, and other basic shapes can replace the old roof or structure concept.
 This provides a wide variety of options without straying too far from the familiar.

-But you don’t have to follow traditional ideas.
-Try to using images that suggests home, family, property, or any other symbol that makes people think “real estate”.
-Maybe try a few of these of alternatives and then test out different styles to see which gets the best reactions.
+You don’t have to follow traditional ideas.
+Try to use an image that suggests home, family, property, or any other symbol that makes people think “real estate”.
+Maybe try a few of these as alternatives and then test out different styles to see which gets the best reactions.

-At times, text can be distinctive enough, it’s striking and unforgettable all on its own.
+At times, text can be distinctive enough, if it’s striking and unforgettable all on its own.
 Monograms, abbreviations, or initials can work just as well as spelling out names.
 Stay away from heavily decorative fonts that will seem unprofessional.
-Experiment with different font styles, sizes, and colors to see which best represents you.
+Experiment with different font styles, sizes, and colors to see which best represents your real estate business.

 No matter what format you decide on, play around with the color in places that make a large impact like between the foreground and background.
 The colors should reflect your brand.
-The colors should coordinate with your brokers color scheme.
 More subdued tones of blue, gray, silver, black, or gold represent success and professionalism.
 Brighter colors like red, orange, yellow, or purple suggest a sense of fun.
 Avoid overwhelming or clashing colors.

 Clearly define your brand through your particular services, style of doing business, and company location.
 The more your Realtor® logo aligns with your brand, the more prospects will understand you.
 They may even have certain expectations.
 Gather feedback from the start to make sure you’re on the right track.